-Decision making systems can be designed to provide incentives for each user to submit or support a candidate for the most comprehensive justification of the poll choice selection done by him.
-The justification text submitted by each user may contain the relevant worldview of the group of participants making the same selection, i.e., their view on all available poll alternatives, defining the balance that has tilted their decision in the direction selected by the group.
-Incentive for placing comprehensive arguments in one text submission can be provided, for example, by mechanisms where users support only one justification at a time, in conjunction with ranking schemes for texts based on support, introduced in DebateDecide.org (Kattamuri et al. 2005) and DirectDemocracyP2P.net (Silaghi et al. 2013).
+Decision making systems can be designed to provide incentives for each user to submit or support a candidate for the most comprehensive justification of the poll choice selection done by him rather than less comprehensive arguments.
+The justification text submitted by each user may contain the relevant worldview of the group of participants making the same selection, i.e., their view on all available poll choices, defining the balance that has tilted their decision in the direction selected by the group.
+The incentive for placing comprehensive arguments in one text submission can be provided, for example, by mechanisms where users can support only one justification at a time, in conjunction with ranking schemes for texts based on support.